 About Object Filters

-When filtering objects, CDO “and’s” filtering categories and “or’s” the filters within filtering categories.
-For example, the objects displayed in the figure below are the result of a filter with the following criteria:
+When filtering objects, Defense Orchestrator “and’s” filtering categories and “or’s” the filters within filtering categories.

-- Have "port" in their object naming convention
+* Have the word "group" in their object naming convention

 Configure Object Filters